 No, this isn’t an actual test.
 But, if you’re reading this blog, you probably want to know more about diesel generators, you’re looking to buy or replace your generator or both.
-There are many kinds of diesel generators on the market, expanding your knowledge about diesel generators can help you to figure out which is best for your company.
+There are many kinds of generators on the market, expanding your knowledge about generators can help you to figure out which is best for your company.

 Do You Know Your Wattage Requirement?

 Your wattage requirement is the amount of wattage your company needs to power emergency systems, or provide full power.
 Your wattage requirement will determine how large and how complex your diesel generator will be.